Is it Safe to Travel?

 If a client called me looking to plan a trip to Jamaica, I might ask them a few key questions.

 If they are simply looking for the beach resort experience and want to go next month, I might suggest they look at Aruba instead.
-At the time of this writing, flights to Aruba are cheaper than to Jamaica…AND… the COVID levels are lower in Aruba than Jamaica.
+At the time of this writing, flights to Aruba are cheaper than to Jamaica…AND… the COVID levels are lower in Aruba than in Jamaica.

 Will your travel search engine do that?

-Sure, internet search engines are good for looking for a specific ticket or lodging…but what they won’t do is tell you how you can get a safer, less expensive and just as fun experience somewhere else.
+Sure, internet search engines are good for looking for a specific ticket or lodging…but what they won’t do is tell you how you can get a safer, less expensive, and just as fun experience somewhere else.

 Ready to get out of dodge?
-Whether you’re visiting an old favorite or traveling somewhere new, I’m here to make sure your travel options are as low risk as possible.
+Whether you’re visiting an old favorite or traveling somewhere new, I’m here to make sure your travel options are as low-risk as possible.
 While nobody can eliminate risk entirely, it’s easier when you have a travel professional in your corner.

 Remember - The internet is for looking … Amy is for booking!